ps-pat/Moonshine.jl/docs/src/quickstart.md

 trees is related to three things:
 1. the mutation rate;
 2. the Hamming distance between sequences;
-3. a bias parameter that favours coalescence between similar sequences.
+3. a bias parameter that favors coalescence between similar sequences.
 Mutation events induce a distance between haplotypes, namely the number of events necessary to turn one into another.
 For sequences of binary markers, this is simply